Kautenja/PotatoChips/README.md

 Boss Fight is an emulation and re-envisioning of the Yamaha [Yamaha YM2612][YM2612] audio processing unit from the [Sega Mega Drive & Sega Genesis][SegaMD].

-Boss Fight provides the key functionality of the 3rd channel of Yamaha YM2612 chip, in addition to some hacks, omissions, and re-envisioned features, namely,
+Boss Fight provides the key functionality of the 3rd channel of Yamaha YM2612, in addition to some hacks, omissions, and re-envisioned features, namely,

 <p align="center">
 <img alt="Boss Fight" src="manual/BossFight/img/BossFight-Module.svg">